 2. Give advice

-Creating tweets with advice that’s relevant to your audience is a smart way of demonstrating your knowledge and expertise.
+Another great twitter idea in line with creative tweet ideas is creating tweets with advice that’s relevant to your audience.
+This is a smart way of demonstrating your knowledge and expertise.
 Not only that, your audience will find it valuable and – if they like your advice – it’ll help you build trust and loyalty.